diliscia/stm_accessibilty_review/README.md

         - 77-Station Lionel-Groulx / CUSM
         - 193-Jarry
     - This routes are mostly located in the [Centre of the Metropolitan Area of the City](http://www.stm.info/sites/default/files/pdf/fr/plan_reseau.pdf).
     - Over 67% of the routes have more than 50% of `Fully Accessibility` events.
-This means that when taking a bus over 2/3 of all the routes the users have more than 50% of chances of boarding an `adecuate vehicle` form an `adecuate bus stop`.
+This means that when taking a bus over 2/3 of all the routes the users have more than 50% of chances of boarding an `adequate vehicle` form an `adequate bus stop`.
     - More than 95% of the `Fully Inaccessibility` and `Inadequate Stop` events are present in less than 20% of the routes.
-This means that no matter the route you are using the chance of taking an `inadecuate vehicle` is low, but the chance of boarding from a `inadecuate stop` is even lower.
+This means that no matter the route you are using the chance of taking an `inadequate vehicle` is low, but the chance of boarding from a `inadequate stop` is even lower.
     - There are just 4 routes with more `Fully Inaccessibility` events superior to 50%, the rest of the routes have less than 35% `Fully Inaccessibility`events:
         - 212-Sainte-Anne
         - 219 Chemin Sainte-Marie
         - 220-Kieran
         - 419-Express John Abbott
     - This 4 routes travel through the [Autoroute 40](http://www.stm.info/sites/default/files/pdf/fr/plan_reseau.pdf) or operate in [West-Island](http://www.stm.info/sites/default/files/pdf/fr/plan_reseau.pdf).
-This reinforces that if you are taking a bus from a route within the Centre of the Metropolitan Area of the City you have more chances to board an `adecuate vehicle` from an `adecuate stop`.
+This reinforces that if you are taking a bus from a route within the Centre of the Metropolitan Area of the City you have more chances to board an `adequate vehicle` from an `adequate stop`.

 ![](chart/BusComWCHAccessScatter.png)